What are the best hobbies for happiness in 2017?

 Yoga also helps with depression.
 One scientific study showed that 20 sessions of yoga reduced anger and elevated mood in those with major depression disorder (source: National Institute of Medicine).

 My advice?
 Choose at least one mind-body exercise to do at least once a week for an hour (my choice is yoga.
 How about you?
-Leave a comment).
+Leave a comment below).

 Researchers at Stanford have proven what we’ve all known for years: getting out of the streets and into nature boosts happiness and lowers the risk of depression.